Archontiko Angelou

 This is a big old house with fine proportions, and an extremely sympathetic renovation has brought former glories back to life.
 The feel is warm, grand, nicely airy.
 You get high beamed ceilings, cast-iron beds, crisp white linen and original wood floors.
 Wander around and you’ll chance upon old rocking chairs, brass lamps, original murals on the walls.
 The same cool style runs through the house, but no two rooms are the same, and all the peculiarities of an old country house survive; one room has original alcove wardrobes, another has an 1895 tiled floor.

 Rooms on both levels run off a central hall where you find sofas and armchairs to sink into.
 Only 2 rooms have air-conditioning, but thick walls and ceiling fans (or table-top fans in some rooms) suffice (downstairs rooms tend to be cooler).
 No in-room phones, but - much more usefully - small fridges (in all except Katikia) for keeping drinks cool.
-Lovely bathrooms come in the English style, with showers instead of tubs.
+Simple bathrooms come in the English style, with showers instead of tubs.

 There are 5 rooms on the upper floor (better views) and 3 rooms below (much cooler).
 All are similar in size except a Double with A/C (Room 3) on the first floor which is smaller.
 There are also 2 Suites with 1 double and 2 single beds.
 Two side rooms (Superior #2 and Double with A/C #4) have small balconies.